1. General provisions

-The Rules are developed and periodically updated by the Company’s compliance officer based on the general principles set up by the Company’s management board with respect to prevention of money laundering and terrorist financing.
-The Rules shall be communicated to all employees of the Company that establish business relationship, manage and monitor transactions of customers.
-The obligation to observe the Rules rests with the management board, the compliance officer, employees and any other outsourced professional staff who initiate or establish Business Relationship and monitor further transactions.
+The Policy is developed and periodically updated by the Company's compliance officer based on the general principles set up by the Company's management with respect to prevention of money laundering and terrorist financing.
+The Policy shall be communicated to all employees of the Company that establish business relationships, manage and monitor transactions of customers.
+The obligation to observe the Policy rests with the Company's management, the compliance officer, employees and any other outsourced professional staff who initiate or establish Business Relationship and monitor further transactions.

-The Management Board shall appoint a Compliance Officer whose principal duties are:
+The Company shall appoint a Compliance Officer whose principal duties are:

 - acting as a contact person;

-- monitoring compliance with the other regulatory acts and procedures established by the Rules;
+- monitoring compliance with the other regulatory acts and procedures established by the Policy;

 - keeping updated information regarding countries with high and low risk of Money Laundering and Terrorist Financing and economical activities with great exposure to Money Laundering and Terrorist Financing;

 - obtaining the competence, means and access to relevant Company's information, education, professional suitability, abilities, personal qualities, experience and good reputation;